ColumPaget/github-search/README.md

    -S       <number>         - minimum number of stars/watches that a result must have.
    -w       <number>         - minimum number of stars/watches that a result must have.
    -watches <number>         - minimum number of stars/watches that a result must have.
+   -created <date>           - created since date.
+   -since   <date>           - updated since date.
    -n <number>               - minimum number of results to display.
-When used with -L filter.
+When used with -L filter, it's results displayed, not returned.
    -dl <number>              - maximum number of characters to show of description, defaults to 300.
 This is to deal with annoying people who write novellas in their project description.
 Set to -dl 0 if you really want to read their magnum opus.
    -Q <number>               - change guard level of number of failed results before giving up.
    -p       <proxy url>      - use a proxy
    -proxy   <proxy url>      - use a proxy
+   -version  program version
    -?       this help
    -h       this help
    -help    this help
    --help   this help

 ```

 proxy urls can be are in the format